DennisSchulmeister/wifi-config/README.md

 This is a good old-fashioned shell script using `dialog` to create a simple menu-driven text user-interface for WiFi configuration.
-It is meant to be used on small Linux systems like on the Raspberry Pi, where no desktop environment or full-grown package like Network Manager are available.
+It is meant to be used on small Linux systems like on the Raspberry Pi, where no desktop environment or full-grown package like Network Manager is available.
 It is a tiny frontend for `wpa_supplicant` and its `wpa_cli` command, simplifying the most common actions:

  1. Search for available WiFi networks
  2. Add, edit or delete known WiFi networks
- 3. Manually edit the `wpa_supplication` configuration
+ 3. Manually edit the `wpa_supplicant` configuration
  4. Get basic information about network connectivity

 I wrote this for my Internet of Things lectures at DHBW Karlsruhe (Corporate State University Baden-Württemberg Karlsruhe), specifically because `raspi-config` doesn't handle WiFi well.
-In the lectures we use Raspberry Pi OS Lite as a bare-bones Linux system but still need to be able to connect to the University WiFi network (eduroam) using WPA Enterprise, where each student and teacher has their own credentials.
+In the lectures we use Raspberry Pi OS Lite as a bare-bones Linux system but still need to be able to connect to the University WiFi (eduroam) using WPA Enterprise, where each student and teacher has their own credentials.

 To keep the minimal spirit, I wrote this small script to help students with the WiFi setup.
-This way we don't need to install and configure Network Manager but stick with the pre-installed `wpa_supplicant` just as on a real embedded device.
+This way can stick with the pre-installed `wpa_supplicant` just as on a real embedded device.

 Installation
 ------------